torbjorndahlen/keycloak-infinispan-openshift/README.md

 # keycloak-infinispan-openshift
-Demo on integrating Keycloak with an external Infinispan server and external PostgreSQL DB
+Demo on deploying a cross DC replication with Red Hat SSO and a cross-DC replicated Infinispan cluster and an external PostgreSQL DB.

 A new RHSSO image is built by adding configuration scripts in the 'extensions' directory containing PostgreSQL DB configuration and Infinispan Hotrod client configuration and replicated/distributed caches.

+Two OpenShift clusters, here called C1 and C2 are deployed.

-## Prerequisites
+## Preparations

+### Create project

-### Created project rhsso-rhdg in OpenShift (tested with OpenShift 4.7)
+Create the project 'rhsso-rhdg' in C1 and C2 (tested with OpenShift 4.7).
+Note that the project name must be identical in both clusters.

-### Postgres deployed in OpenShift in project rhsso-rhdg
+### Deploy Postgresql

+Deploy PostgreSQL DB in C1 only.
+The RHSSO instance in C2 will use this DB.
+In a full cross-DC set up each cluster would have its own DB with DB-replication set up between them.
+Here we're just using a single DB for simplicity.

-In this example the DB name is 'keycloak'
+In this example the DB name is 'keycloak', username 'keycloak' and password 'password'

+### Create service accounts and secrets

+For Infinispan cross-DC communication tokens are required for authentication.

+Create a service account 'site1' in C1.

+$ oc create sa site1

+Add cluster-admin role to the service account (Note: likely a 'view' role will be sufficient).

+$ oc policy add-role-to-user cluster-admin system:serviceaccount:rhsso-rhdg:site1

+Retrieve the service account token

+$ oc sa get-token site1 > site1-token.txt

+Repeat the same steps for C2, using 'site2' as name for the service account.

 ### Infinispan deployed in OpenShift in project rhsso-rhdg (tested with RHDG 8.1)